-I couldn’t help but think that this convergence of the warm spring weather and the legality of limited social connection called for a re-vamp of our top parks to visit in the Wollongong LGA.
-Let’s look at ten of our favourite picnic spots in Wollongong to get your family enjoying the outdoors and don’t forget to check out the map at the end for clarity on the Wollongong LGA.
+I couldn’t help but think that this convergence of the warm spring weather and the legality of limited social connection called for a re-vamp of our top parks to visit in Wollongong.
+Let’s look at ten of our favourite picnic spots to get your family enjoying the outdoors (safely).

 Lang Park can be found on the coastal fringe of Wollongong where the city meets the ocean.
 The park offers an expansive grassy area right across the road from the beach.
 With a playground, ample parking, beautiful sunshine, and the crisp breeze coming off the ocean, Lang Park is a great place to bring the family together for a little fun.